 - Introduction to Heating and Cooling

-- Orientation to the Trade
+- Trade Mathematics

 - Basic Electricity

-- Basic Copper, Plastic, and Steel Piping
+- Basic Copper and Plastic Piping Practices

 - Soldering and Brazing

-- Leak Detection, Evacuation, Recovery, and Charging
+- Recovery and Charging

-- Chimneys, Vents, and Flues
+- Vents and Flues

-- Introduction to Control Circuits
+- Intro to Control Circuits

-- Basic Electronics, Basic Installation Practices
+- Basic Installation Practices

-- EPA-608 (handling of Freon)
+- EPA-608 (Handling of Freon)

 Trades Internship